shleen/aides-memoire/FSD.md

 # Software Development Methodologies
-The IT industry is very much legitimate.
-There is a demand for increasingly complex systems.
-These systems are very nearly impossible to build without a comprehensive plan.
-Since it doesn't make sense to devise a plan from scratch before each new project, we have methodologies!
+There is a demand for increasingly complex systems in the IT industry.
+These systems are very nearly impossible to build without a solid plan.
+Since it doesn't make sense to devise a project-specific plan from scratch for each project, we have methodologies!

-These methodologies can be charted on a spectrum, ranging from **predictive, plan-driven** schemes like the Waterfall model, to **adaptive, change-driven** schemes like the Agile model.
+These methodologies, if charted on a spectrum, reveals a range from **predictive, plan-driven** schemes like the Waterfall methodology, to **adaptive, change-driven** schemes like the Agile methodology.

 ## The Waterfall Methodology
 Loosely analogous to construction & manufacturing workflows, in the sense that the waterfall methodology is highly **sequential**, where it's policy of no backtracking is perhaps its most distinctive characteristic.